Skip to the content.

 Training Data Not Readjusted After SMOTE

 Much like for the OHE re-encoded models, parameters in the model without OHE re-encoding could be altered as to enable the model to perform in certain ways.
 For example, the overweighting of positive misclassification can be increased to decrease the rate of false positives.
-This is visible in the chart below.
+This is visible in the chart below. no_ohe_readjustment_750

 Overall Accuracy

-Assessing the overall accuracy of this model is an exercize in making implementation decisions.
+Assessing the overall accuracy of this model is an exercise in making implementation decisions.
 This model would simply be most “accurate” if all positives were to be marked as negatives, because there are drastically more negatives than positives in the dataset.
 But, doing this would fail to identifying fraud that costs taxpayers billions of dollars.

 Discussion